Marc Anthony, J.Lo's former LI home to be razed

 Brookville granted approval to start demolition Nov.
 26, confirmed Tim Dougherty, village administrator.
 The Reddys have requested permission to remove everything but one structure on the property, a detached garage to be used for storage, Dougherty said.

-Reddy, who works in the pharmaceutical industry, said he and his wife, Sadhana Reddy, plan to build a new house for them and their two children, one in college and the other in medical school.
+Reddy, who works in the pharmaceutical industry, said he and his wife, Sadhana Reddy, plan to build a new house for them and their two children, one who is in college and the other who is in medical school.
 He said they hope to have the new foundation poured for the house before Dec.
 14.

-Shoppers, who had to make an appointment to shop, even asked to buy the toilet seats, said Scavo.
+Shoppers, who had to make an appointment to shop, even asked to buy the toilet seats, Scavo said.
 "I was, like, I guess, if that's what you want," she said.

 After the commission, the sale took in $15,000 to $20,000, Pailla Malla Reddy said.